 The Indiana Clarinet Experience Faculty represent some of the most enthusiastic young educators in the Midwest who maintain active performance schedules and large teaching studios.
 Learn more about each member below.

-Staff Sergeant Erik Franklin is a member of the U.S. Army Field Band, the musical ambassadors of the Army.
+Erik Franklin is an award-winning clarinetist and composer.
+As a former member of the U.S. Army Field Band, he has performed in nearly all fifty states.
 Prior to joining the Field Band in 2016, Erik held positions with the Terre Haute Symphony Orchestra and the Columbus Indiana Philharmonic.
 He also served as interim Instructor of Woodwinds/Music History at the SC Governor’s School for the Arts and Humanities.
-He is the founder of the Novacane Quartet, an award-winning group discovering new avenues for art music in America.
-Every summer, he hosts the Indiana Clarinet Experience—a weeklong music camp in Brown County, Indiana.
+He is the founder of the Ann Street Trio and the Novacane Quartet, an award-winning group discovering new avenues for art music in America.

-A South Carolina native, Erik earned a BM in clarinet from Furman University and MM in clarinet from Indiana University’s Jacobs School of Music, studying with Howard Klug.
+A South Carolina native, Erik earned a BM in clarinet from Furman University and a MM and DM in clarinet from Indiana University’s Jacobs School of Music, studying with Howard Klug.

-Currently, he is a band director at Fishers Junior High in Fishers, Indiana.
-He has experience teaching and performing with award winning concert bands, jazz bands, marching bands, orchestras, and chamber groups in Chicago, Indiana, and Ohio.
-Chris’ outside interests include exercising, reading, traveling, and cooking.
+Currently, Chris is a Professor of Practice in Music Education and Assistant Band Director at Purdue University Fort Wayne.
+Previously, Chris served as a band director at Fishers High School in Fishers, Indiana.
+He has experience teaching and performing with award-winning concert bands, jazz bands, marching bands, orchestras, and chamber groups in Chicago, Indiana, and Ohio.